 | High-Asset Contested | 18-24+ months | Business valuations, expert testimony |

 The mandatory 90-day waiting period under S.C.
-Code § 20-3-80 applies to all South Carolina divorces regardless of grounds or complexity.
+Code § 20-3-80 applies to divorces filed on the adultery, physical cruelty, and habitual drunkenness grounds; one-year separation and desertion cases are exempt.
 No-fault divorces based on one year of continuous separation under S.C.
 Code § 20-3-10 require completing the separation period before filing, creating a minimum 14-16 month timeline from separation to final decree.

 Protecting Yourself When Your Ex Doesn't Pay Assigned Debts